 First things first - this is the best looking screen I have seen on a trolley.
-It wouldn't look out of place on a top-of-the-range smartphone or Sat Nav device and in my opinion, was more impressive to the eye than PowaKaddy's version.
+It wouldn't look out of place on a top-of-the-range smartphone or Sat Nav device.

 Things have moved on from the days of the S5 Connect where you got a basic black and white screen which uses data pulled in from a smartphone app to give you hole information and yardages.

 The M5 GPS does it all itself and within 30 seconds of powering the trolley on and selecting 'Play Golf' it had found the golf course and I was looking at the details of the first hole.

 It's extremely easy to see which hole you're on, switch forward and backwards and select the 'Hazards' section to see how far you need to hit it to avoid things like bunkers or the water.

 When you're on the tee or fairway you can see a general overview of the hole, which is useful if you've not played the course before and want to be sure that you're heading in the right direction.
 It also shows your location on the whole too, which can be a little depressing if you're hacking your way down a long par 5!

 By far my favourite feature on the trolley was the pin placement, whereby you can use your finger to point to a specific spot on the green and get yardages to that point.
 This is ideal when playing a course that you may not be that familiar with or if the greens are particularly large, as it allows you to work out exactly how far away you really are.